 1] Restart your computer

-The easiest way to fix most problems on a Windows 10 computer, is to simply restart the system.
-You can do this by right-clicking on the Start button, then hover the mouse cursor over Shutdown or sign out, and finally, click on Restart.
+The easiest way to fix most problems on a Windows computer is to restart the system simply.
+You can do this by right-clicking on the Start button, then hovering the mouse cursor over Shutdown or Sign out, and finally, clicking on Restart.

 2] Clear the Microsoft Store cache